dwtechnologies/concierge/README.md

 # Concierge

-A AWS Deeplens application that will identify a person with in its range, when it finds it will send the picture to a S3 bucket to be analyzed by the aws recognition service.
-Ff it is a known person it will put a open command to a topic that will be consumed by the same deeplens again that will trigger a USB relay.
+A AWS Deeplens application that will identify a person with in its range, when it finds a person will send the picture to a S3 bucket to be analyzed by the aws recognition service.
+If it is a known person it will put a open command to a topic that will be consumed by the same deeplens again that will trigger a USB relay.
 The USB relay should be connected to a "open door button" so the person can open the door without a access tag

 It is a fork of the Doorman community project.

-Here is a demo, normally it takes 2-4s for the whole flow but in this case we where lucky with the speed of the seutp.
+Here is a demo, normally it takes 2-4s for the whole flow but in this case we where lucky with the speed of the setup.
 [![Here is a demo of concierge service in action at Daniel Wellington office](http://img.youtube.com/vi/nysLLK3DOeg/0.jpg)](http://www.youtube.com/watch?v=nysLLK3DOeg)

 Presentations